 Binaural beats are the result of two slightly different sound frequencies interacting with each other to produce one harmonic tone.
 The subtle sound of binaural beats can only be picked up by the brain.

-As this interaction takes place, the frequency resonated through the mind is able to encourage various stimulating effects, depending on the tone.
+As this interaction takes place, the frequency resonated through your mind will encourage various stimulating effects, depending on the tone.

 Binaural beats, which are meant to be consumed through earbuds or headphones, are often used as a powerful relaxation tool and for the promotion of calm meditative states.

-There are different brainwave frequencies that correspond with energy levels, or specific emotional state that you are experiencing at any given moment.
+There are different brainwave frequencies that correspond with your level of consciousness, or specific emotional state that you are experiencing at any given moment.

-As you are exposed to external stimulus and different situations that trigger emotional reaction, these brainwaves can become out of balance.
+When you are exposed to external stimulus and different situations that trigger emotional reactions, your brainwaves can become out of balance.